[Editor’s note: This curated guide was updated in February 2022 to reflect new trends today and to include our most recent content.]

-Check out these articles and the hundreds of other informative content pieces -- about IT management, careers, analytics, DevOps, cloud, and more
+Check out these articles and the hundreds of other informative content pieces -- about IT management, careers, analytics, DevOps, cloud, and other topics.

-As data science leaps into the future, there will be less demarcation between data scientists per se and other roles, such as product managers.
+As data science leaps into the future, there will be less demarcation between data scientists and other roles, such as product managers.
 In other words, filling the positions might mean converting candidates from other fields.

 Once organizations accept that citizen data science is inevitable, it's time to ensure that it's implemented responsibly.